Bev Beaver: Softball

 Beaver was a pitcher in softball/fastball for the All-Native team the Ohsweken Mohawks.
 She is credited as being a star player, excelling in both pitching and batting.
 In 1980, the Mohawks competed in the National Indian Activities Association women's softball tournament in Anadarko, Oklahoma.
 Beaver was pitcher for the Mohawks during the tournament, the team won five straight victories and first place in the tournament.
 Despite being offered a position on a non-Native team, the Toronto Carpetland, Beaver competed exclusively on All-Native softball teams.
 She commended the Ohsweken Mohawks for being an All-Native team, remarking that the team exemplified the competitive spirit of sport without athletes from outside of their community.

 Hockey

 Beaver only competed within the Euro-Canadian sport system throughout her nearly thirty-year career as a professional hockey player, playing for the Burlington Gazettes and the Brantford Lady Blues.
 In 1990, the Brantford Lady Blues went on to win the Ontario Ladies Hockey League Championships; both Beaver and her daughter were members of this team.

+She scored the series-winning goal when Burlington won the 1983 Abby Hoffman Cup at Hockey Canada's National Championships.
+She also scored a goal in the national quarterfinals and two goals in the semifinals.